Adelaide Brighton Cement

 Dust management, monitoring and reporting

-The EPA often requires licensees via a condition of licence to develop a dust management plan (DMP) to reduce the risk of offsite dust impacts.
+The EPA often requires licensees via a condition of licence to develop an air particulate management plan (APMP) to reduce the risk of offsite dust impacts.

-ABC’s DMP specifically focuses on fugitive dust emissions, as stack emissions are addressed in ABC’s approved stack particulate management plan.
-The DMP outlines trigger values, as well as action and response strategies, to prevent and minimise particulate emissions arising from ground level sources of dust.
+Adbri’s APMP specifically focuses on fugitive dust emissions, as stack emissions are addressed in Adbri’s approved stack particulate management plan.
+The APMP outlines trigger values, as well as action and response strategies, to prevent and minimise particulate emissions arising from ground level sources of dust.

 Real-time dust monitoring

-The DMP requires ABC to provide public access to real-time monitoring data of PM10 and PM2.5 from air quality monitors located within the community.
+The APMP requires Adbrito provide public access to real-time monitoring data of PM10 and PM2.5 from air quality monitors located within the community.

 Quarterly and annual reporting

-ABC provides quarterly and annual reports to the EPA regarding the implementation of the DMP.
+Adbri provides quarterly and annual reports to the EPA regarding the implementation of the APMP.
 These reports include, but are not limited to, reporting of:

 - dates, triggers, action and response strategies implemented